fortran-lang/stdlib/doc/specs/stdlib_hash_functions.md

 SpookyHash is optimized for large objects and should give excellent performance for objects greater than about 96 byes, but has significant overhead for smaller objects.
-The code was designed for Little Endian processors, and will give different results on Big Endian processors, but the hash quality on those processors is probably just as good.
+The code was designed for Little Endian compilers, and will give different results on Big Endian compilers, but the hash quality on those compilers is probably just as good.
 SpookyHash version 2 passes all of Reini Urban's SMHasher tests, and has one bad seed only when reduced to a 32 bit output.
 Its only potential problem is undefined behavior if the key is